Pinterest Hidden Image

 Pin

-Step 1: Make the dough.
-In a jug or small bowl, whisk together the wet ingredients (melted non-dairy butter, vegan buttermilk, and vanilla extract).
-In a separate large mixing bowl, whisk together the dry ingredients (flour, sugar, instant yeast, and sea salt).
-Combine the wet and dry ingredients with a spatula to bring the mixture together into a shaggy dough.
+Step 1: In a jug or small bowl, whisk together the wet ingredients (melted vegan butter, buttermilk, and vanilla extract).
+In a separate large bowl, whisk together the dry ingredients (all-purpose flour, sugar, instant yeast, and sea salt).
+Combine the wet and dry ingredients with a rubber spatula to bring the mixture together into a shaggy dough.

 Pin

-Step 2: Knead.
-Turn the dough out onto a clean dry surface and knead for 5-7 minutes until it forms a smooth ball.
+Step 2: Turn the dough out onto a clean dry surface and knead for 5-7 minutes until it forms a smooth ball.
 DON'T be tempted to flour the surface - I know this is tempting!
-The dough will be very sticky at the start but it will come together once ready.
+The dough will be very sticky at the start but will form a smooth dough ball once ready.

 Pin

-Step 3: 1st Proof: Place the dough into a clean bowl lightly greased with some oil.
-Cover the top of the bowl tightly with plastic wrap and place it in a warm part of your kitchen to proof for 1-2 hours until the dough has puffed up and doubled in size.
+Step 3: To proof the dough for the first time place it in a clean bowl lightly greased with some oil.
+Cover the top of the bowl tightly with plastic wrap, or a clean tea towel secured with a large rubber band so no air gets in.
+Place it in a warm part of your kitchen to proof for 1-2 hours until the dough has puffed up.

 Pin